Madrid: Cuisine

 The Madrilenian cuisine has received plenty of influences from other regions of Spain and its own identity actually relies in its ability to assimilate elements from the immigration.

 The cocido madrileño, a chickpea-based stew, is one of the most emblematic dishes of the Madrilenian cuisine.
 The callos a la madrileña is another traditional winter specialty, usually made of cattle tripes.
 Other offal dishes typical in the city include the gallinejas or grilled pig's ear.
 Fried squid has become a culinary specialty in Madrid, often consumed in sandwich as bocata de calamares.

 Other generic dishes commonly accepted as part of the Madrilenian cuisine include the potaje, the sopa de ajo (Garlic soup), the Spanish omelette, the besugo a la madrileña (bream), caracoles a la madrileña (snails, sp.
 Cornu aspersum) or the soldaditos de Pavía, the patatas bravas (consumed as snack in bars) or the gallina en pepitoria (hen or chicken cooked with the yolk of hard-boiled eggs and almonds) to name a few.

-Traditional desserts include torrijas (a variant of French toast consumed in the Easter) and bartolillos.
+Traditional desserts include torrijas (a variant of French toast consumed during Easter) and bartolillos.

 Nightlife

 Madrid is an international hub of highly active and diverse nightlife with bars, dance bars and nightclubs staying open well past midnight.
 Madrid is reputed to have a "vibrant nightlife".
 Some of the highlight bustling locations include the surroundings of the Plaza de Santa Ana, Malasaña and La Latina (particularly near the Cava Baja).
 It is one of the city's main attractions with tapas bars, cocktail bars, clubs, jazz lounges, live music venues and flamenco theatres.
 Most nightclubs liven up by 1:30 a.m.and stay open until at least 6 a.m.

 Nightlife flourished in the 1980s while Madrid's mayor Enrique Tierno Galván (PSOE) was in office, nurturing the cultural-musical movement known as La Movida.
 Nowadays, the Malasaña area is known for its alternative scene.

 The area of Chueca has also become a hot spot in the Madrilenian nightlife, especially for the gay population.
-Chueca is known as gay quarter, comparable to The Castro district in San Francisco.
+Chueca is known as gay quarter, comparable to the Castro District in San Francisco.